Geely Auto and Volvo Cars to launch powertrain venture after merger scrapped

 In a joint statement on Wednesday Geely Automobiles and Volvo Cars that they would perserve with their existing separate corporate structures after “a detailed review of combination options”.

-They said, however, they would launch a new company to combine their existing powertrain operations.
+They said, however, that they would launch a new company to combine their existing powertrain operations.

 The new entity, expected to become operational this year, will provide engines, transmissions systems and petrol-electric hybrid systems for use by both companies as well as other automakers.